okeeffed/dennisokeeffe-blog/content/blog/2020-07-05-learning-a-new-language-tips.md

 Easily the most underrated skills while I was at university.
 They legitimately spent less than five minutes on this in my introduction to programming class and had some ridiculous example of writing a simple `.txt` file.

-Little did I know that all these years later it would become the source of almost every promotion I have ever gotten.
+Little did I know, years later it would become the source of almost every promotion I have ever gotten.
 Being able to parse, manipulate and re-write files will open your capabilities to no-code/low-code solutions and just straight-up royalty levels of respect.

 ### Build a web server